PsclDev/invoice-app/Readme.md

 It will always run some github actions for both the frontend and backend.
 It will check the linting and run some unit-tests.

 if you `merge` or `push` to `master` branch it will create a new docker image

+## Usage Guide
+Regarding the mail settings you can use the mustache-syntax to use object values.
+E.g. `Hello {{fullname}}` will be transformed to the `client.firstname + client.lastname` currently there are 3 transform functions which can be used.
+- fullname
+- formattedInvoiceNr
+- formattedOfferNr

+if you wanna use any other value from the client, document or settings just put in the name of the field.

 ## Screenshots
 ### Desktop